 on course website

-During this course, students will be gently introduced to Bayesian statistics using class examples.
+During this course, students will be gently introduced to Bayesian statistics using many empirical examples.
 The instructors will clarify the differences between the philosophies and interpretations in classical and Bayesian frameworks, and will illustrate types of research questions that can be answered only using Bayesian methods.
-This course will also give students experience with running Bayesian analyses and interpreting results, and will instruct participants on the prevailing “best practices” for Bayesian estimation in structural equation models.
+This course will also give students experience with running Bayesian analyses and interpreting results, and will instruct participants on the prevailing “best practices” for Bayesian statistics.
 Participants will emerge from the course with knowledge about how to apply Bayesian methods to answer their research questions, and with the ability to understand articles that examine and apply Bayesian methods for structural equation modeling.
-We highly recommend bringing your own data as well; however, we have plenty of data available for participants to analyze.
-Using these examples, we will explore the benefits of Bayesian statistics and discuss what is needed to fit your first Bayesian structural equation model.

 Dr. Rens van de Schoot